TinnedTuna/PPUKYork/York/Meetings/2013/04/26/minutes.md

 ### The University of York

-Our main aim is to get a stall at The University of York's ``Fresher's Fair''.
+Our main aim is to get a stall at The University of York's ``Freshers Fair''.
 To do this, we would need to have at least 3 people who are students at the university to setup a university society (soc).